lookshe/nepenthes/README.md

  - prefix: Prefix all generated links should be given.
 Can be overriden with the X-Prefix HTTP header.
 Defaults to nothing.
  - templates: Path to the template files.
 This should be the '/templates' directory inside your Nepenthes installation.
  - detach: If true, Nepenthes will fork into the background and redirect logging output to Syslog.
- - nochdir: Set to 'true'. 'false' will cause a chdir call to '/' after daemonization.
-This is from boilerplate code imported from a different project.
  - pidfile: Path to drop a pid file after daemonization.
 If empty, no pid file is created.
  - max_wait: Longest amount of delay to add to every request.
 Increase to slow down crawlers; too slow they might not come back.
  - real_ip_header: Changes the name of the X-Forwarded-For header that communicates the actual client IP address.